trunk-io/plugins/tests/readme.md

 ### Debugging

+Tests normally complete in less than 1 minute.
+They may take up to ~5 minutes or so if the dependency cache is empty (linters need to be downloaded and installed to run the linter tests).
-Occasionally, tests may take a while to run due to installation of linter dependencies.
-Subsequent runs will not experience this problem.
+Subsequent runs will not experience this delay.

 Errors encountered during test runs are reported through the standard `console`, but additional debugging is provided using [debug](https://www.npmjs.com/package/debug).
 The namespace convention